Businesses slam proposed ban on LGBT+ content in Hungary's schools | Politics

 Businesses slam proposed ban on LGBT+ content in Hungary's schools

+It also labelled a children's book that featured LGBT+ characters "homosexual propaganda" that should be banned from schools.
+Peter Arvai, co-founder and executive chairman of Hungarian presentation software company Prezi, said talented staff had left the country due to the ban on trans people changing their legal gender.

+(Updates with Hungarian government comment; further details of proposed law) By Rachel Savage

-By Rachel Savage LONDON, June 14 (Thomson Reuters Foundation) - Hungarian and international companies including Google and ViacomCBS on Monday condemned proposals by Hungary's ruling party to ban the dissemination of LGBT+ content in schools, saying the measure would fuel discrimination and harm business.
+LONDON, June 14 (Thomson Reuters Foundation) - Hungarian and international companies including Google and ViacomCBS on Monday condemned proposals by Hungary's ruling party to ban the dissemination of LGBT+ content in schools and adverts, saying it would fuel discrimination and harm business.
 Nationalist Prime Minister Viktor Orban's government, which faces elections in early 2022, has moved further against the LGBT+ community since last year and activists said the new proposal resembled Russia's 2013 "gay propaganda" law.

 In 2020, Orban's government banned transgender people from changing their legal gender and effectively barred same-sex couples from adopting, joining Poland in targeting LGBT+ rights.
 It also labelled a children's book that featured LGBT+ characters "homosexual propaganda" that should be banned from schools.